 In December 2020, the SEC released a Risk Alert about its assessment of the compliance practices of SEC-registered investment advisers and broker dealers with regard to Rule 13h-1 and Form 13H.
 RIA Compliance Consultants encourages all SEC-registered investment advisers to review and update their compliance policies and procedures to ensure compliance with Rule 13h-1.
 Click here to read the SEC’s Risk Alert for Large Trader Obligations.

-Unless a hardship exemption is granted, the forms must be filed electronically using the SEC’s Electronic Data Gathering, Analysis and Retrieval (EDGAR) system.
+The forms must be filed electronically using the SEC’s Electronic Data Gathering, Analysis and Retrieval (EDGAR) system.

 *The information contained in this Frequently Asked Questions webpage is general in nature and intended for educational purposes only and is not intended to be a comprehensive analysis of the securities regulations applicable to registered investment advisers.
 It is not intended to constitute compliance consulting advice or apply to any particular investment adviser firm’s specific situation.
 For more information, please see our Disclosures.